open-cogsci/sigmund-ai/heymans/static/about.md

 ## How can I get an account?

-Sigmund is currently in limited beta and by invitation only.
-If you have received an invitation, you can log in using your account from <https://forum.cogsci.nl/>.
+First, create an account on <https://forum.cogsci.nl/>.
+Next, use this account to login to Sigmund.